bitpay/insight/README.md

-# *insight API*
+# *insight*

 *insight* is an open-source bitcoin blockchain explorer with complete REST and websocket APIs.
-Insight runs in NodeJS and use LevelDB for storage.
+Insight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.

 Check some screenshots and more details at [insight's project homepage](http://insight.bitcore.io).